thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: With your team, respond to the following questions on a flip chart:

 *Migration Assessment*